Corporate Communications Bachelor's Degree

 What Type of Work Can I Do with a Corporate Communications Degree?

 Businesses need individuals who know how to publicize a company's activities, promote its products and services, create brand awareness and respond to requests from customers, the media and the public.
-Corporate communications involves all facets of communication in a business setting, both internally and externally.
+Corporate communications involve all facets of communication in a business setting, both internally and externally.

 If you're employed in a corporate communications field, you may create brochures, advertisements, newsletters and mass marketing e-mails.
 Your job may include participating in public relations and marketing events, making presentations to company executives and to potential clients, monitoring social media and overseeing internal employee communications through company newsletters and e-mails.
 You'll need strong project management, writing and communication skills to perform these responsibilities.